NeoScript/pubsub-emulator-lite/README.md

 # Pub/Sub Emulator Lite

-A minifid version of the google cloud pubsub emulator
+A minified version of the google cloud pub/sub emulator

 ## Usage